imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

     // Run the plugin
     run("Sholl Analysis...", "starting=10 ending=NaN radius_step=0 infer fit linear polynomial=[8th degree] semi-log normalizer=Volume create save do");

 That's it.
-Use the Macro Recorder to generate the customizations you will need before parsing the entire folder of images with {% include bc path="Process | Batch | Macro..." %} {% include tip tip='As you may have noticed, ImageJ plugins are controlled by a single lowercase sentence in which arguments are separated by a space.
+Use the Macro Recorder to generate the customizations you will need before parsing the entire folder of images with {% include bc path="Process | Batch | Macro..." %} {% include notice icon="tip" content='As you may have noticed, ImageJ plugins are controlled by a single lowercase sentence in which arguments are separated by a space.
 Input fields and choice lists appear as *keyword=value* pairs, active checkboxes by a single keyword.
 Options that are not needed can be omitted.
 This makes it easier to generate customizable macros:

 <div style="width:98%;">